GurkNathe/CameraSend/README.md

 This is a small python script that enables record from your camera and detect a person.
 Then send a notification about said recording to your phone.

+### Credits

+The majority of this code is from [Tech with Tim](https://www.youtube.com/watch?v=Exic9E5rNok) and [Alfredo Sequeida](https://www.youtube.com/watch?v=4-ysecoraKo).
+The camera detection is from Tech with Tim and the message sending is from Alfredo Sequeida.

 ### Set up:

 - config.env file